Most Popular Online Payment Methods in 2025: What Businesses Should Know

 11. Reducing lost sales: Always have the right products in stock to satisfy customers.

-12. Increase omnichannel sales: There are now numerous marketplaces businesses can sell in: online shop, in-store, web-based markets.
+12. Increase omnichannel sales: There are now numerous marketplaces businesses can sell in: online shop, in-store, and web-based markets.
 Omnichannel selling requires robust tools.
-One study found that 83% of RFID adopters sold through 3 or more marketplaces, compared to just 24% of non-adopters.
+One Accenture study found that 83% of RFID adopters sold through 3 or more marketplaces, compared to just 24% of non-adopters.

 Happy customers are the lifeblood of your retail business.
 AIMS contribute to customer satisfaction by: